osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 #### Computing

 {: .fs-5 }
-In the last year, twenty-two campuses contributed over 235 million core hours to researchers via the [OSPool](/services/open_science_pool.html) (April 2021 - March 2022).
-These contributions supported more than 230 research groups, campuses, multi-campus collaborations, and gateways, and in fields of study ranging from the medicine to economics, and from genomics to physics.
-Every month, OSG services help additional campuses to support open science by sharing their resources via the OSPool.
+Campuses contribute core hours to researchers via the [OSPool](/services/open_science_pool.html), a compute resource accessible to any researcher affiliated with a US academic institution.
+These contributions support more than 230 research groups, campuses, multi-campus collaborations, and gateways, and in fields of study ranging from the medicine to economics, and from genomics to physics.

 #### Data Storage

 {: .fs-5 }
-As of March 2022, the [Open Science Data Federation](/services/osdf.html) integrates 10 data origins, making data accessible via 20 caches, 6 of which are strategically located in the R&E network backbone.
+The [Open Science Data Federation](/services/osdf.html) integrates data origins, making data accessible via caches, of which many are strategically located in the R&E network backbone.
-The CC* solicitation of 2022 (NSF 23-526) encourages responses that would add data origins or caches at campuses.
+The CC* solicitation of 2023 (NSF 23-526) encourages responses that would add data origins or caches at campuses.